jchris/use-fireproof/docs/connect.md

 ### Share with Friends

+The below flow is meant as a bare-bones illustration of the moving parts involved.
+If you want to make the experience invisible to users, you can exchange these tokens in the background via your app server (if you have one.)
+If you don't plan to run a server, you can also [streamline the user experience compared to the below description](https://github.com/fireproof-storage/fireproof/issues/19), at the expense of a little more complexity in your handshake code, as described in the linked issue.

 Say you used Fireproof's [file-sharing support](https://use-fireproof.com/docs/database-api/documents#put-with-files) to build an encrypted photo gallery, and now you want to invite friends to upload.
 Once all the parties are authorized, sharing is as simple as:

 ```js